kaans/mqtli/docs/quickstart.md

 # Optional auth (see next section for username/password)

 # At least one topic section is needed for useful work.
-# Example: subscribe to all sensors and print output to console.
+# Example: publish and subscribe to a topic (sensor/one) on the same topic entry,
+# or publish and subscribe to the same topic for sensor/two.
 topics:
   - topic: sensor/one
     subscription: